 - An Update of the Literature Supporting the Well-Being Benefits of Plants: Part 3 Social Benefits (Journal of Environmental Horticulture 37(4):136–142.)

-- An Update of the Literature Supporting the Well-Being Benefits of Plants: Part 4 Available Resources and Usage of Plant Benefits Information (DRAFT only, Journal of Environmental Horticulture, final copy forthcoming)
+- An Update of the Literature Supporting the Well-Being Benefits of Plants: Part 4 Available Resources and Usage of Plant Benefits Information (Journal of Environmental Horticulture 38(2):68–72.
+June 2020)

 These articles can be gleaned for benefits-related information to include in marketing materials and social media posts.